WTVG

 WTVG (channel 13) is a television station in Toledo, Ohio, United States, affiliated with ABC and The CW.
-Owned by Gray Television, the station maintains studios on Dorr Street (SR 246) in Toledo, and its transmitter is located on Stadium Road in Oregon, Ohio.
+Owned by Gray Media, the station maintains studios on Dorr Street (SR 246) in Toledo, and its transmitter is located on Stadium Road in Oregon, Ohio.

 History

 Early years

-The station signed on the air on July 21, 1948, as WSPD-TV, owned by Storer Broadcasting along with WSPD radio (1370 AM and FM 101.5, now WRVF).
+The station signed on the air on July 21, 1948, as WSPD-TV, owned by the locally based Fort Industry Corporation, forerunner of Storer Broadcasting, along with WSPD radio (1370 AM and FM 101.5, now WRVF).
 The studios were originally located at 136 Huron Street in downtown Toledo.
 It was Toledo's first television station, and the first television station in the Storer Broadcasting chain.

 Originally, the station carried programming from all four television networks: ABC, NBC, CBS and DuMont.
 However, it was a primary NBC affiliate, owing to its radio sisters' long affiliation with NBC radio.
 DuMont shut down in 1955, leaving WSPD-TV affiliated with just the big three networks.

 In 1958, however, CBS moved its affiliation to newly signed-on WTOL-TV (channel 11), owing to its long affiliation with WTOL radio.
 WSPD kept its ABC and NBC affiliations.
 In 1961, WSPD radio moved to new studios in downtown Toledo, where they remain, WSPD-TV's studio building was remodeled within a year.
 WSPD-TV became an exclusive NBC affiliate in 1969, when Overmyer Broadcasting, then owner of then-independent WDHO-TV (channel 24, now WNWO-TV), persuaded ABC to move its affiliation there.
 By then, WSPD-TV had become the first station in northwest Ohio to broadcast in color.